Stocks may avert pullback - again

 The recent string of stronger data has raised expectations that the trend will continue.

-“It was a decent payroll number today, to be sure, but the market needed a decent number,” said Barry Knapp, managing director of equity research at Barclays Capital in New York, after Friday’s jobs report for February.
+“It was a decent payroll number today, to be sure, but the market needed a decent number,” said Barry Knapp, managing director of equity research at Barclays Capital in New York.
 “We need the data to be good at this point.”

-While the overall S&P 500 is up 102 percent from its March 9, 2009, closing low, there is a wide difference in the performance of individual S&P sectors, which is evidence of investors’ uncertainty, Standard & Poor’s analyst Howard Silverblatt said.
+While the overall S&P 500 is up 102 percent since March 9, 2009, there is a wide difference in the performance of individual S&P sectors, which is evidence of investors’ uncertainty, Standard & Poor’s analyst Howard Silverblatt said.

-Since the March 2009 low, the S&P consumer discretionary index .GSPD has performed the best -- up about 175 percent.
+Since the March 2009 low, the S&P consumer discretionary index .GSPD has done the best, with a gain of about 175 percent.
 The S&P telecommunications index .GSPL has done the worst, with a gain of 49 percent.

 “Investors, to some degree, have reacted to short-term events as opposed to longer-term investing,” Silverblatt said.

-(Wall Street Week Ahead runs every Sunday.
-Comments on this column can be sent to caroline.valetkevitch@thomsonreuters.com or ryan.vlastelica@thomsonreuters.com)
+Wall Street Week Ahead runs every Friday.
+Comments on this column can be sent to caroline.valetkevitch@thomsonreuters.com or ryan.vlastelica@thomsonreuters.com

 Reporting by Caroline Valetkevitch and Ryan Vlastelica; Editing by Jan Paschal